 Section 512(h) of the DMCA identifies the statutory requirements for a party to request issuance of a subpoena to obtain information from a service provider for identification of copyright infringers.
 First Amendment concerns that may be implicated in some DMCA Section 512(h) subpoenas are typically raised in a motion to quash.
-Here, in an effort to preserve court resources, litigation costs, and avoid the delays associated with motion to quash, Petitioner provides the following additional context in support of its request for a subpoena.
+Here, in an effort to preserve court resources, litigation costs, and avoid the delays associated with motion to quash, Petitioner provides the a.

-a.
 Statutory requirements for a DMCA subpoena to issue are met.